ashallue/tabulate_car/README.txt

 or could try pari
 https://pari.math.u-bordeaux.fr

-* Implement Pinch
+* Implement Pinch - DONE, at least in case where "P small" Summary.
-Summary.
 First generate pre-products.
 Though Pinch generates these through back-tracking search, to keep timing comparisions "fair" I will generate pre-products with the same incremental sieve as for the D-Delta algorithm.
-"If P is mall enough, then proceed by using Proposition 2" "If the value of P at level d-2 is large, then we loop overall values of p_{d-1} permitted by Proposition 1(1) and Proposition 3(1).
+"If P is small enough, then proceed by using Proposition 2" "If the value of P at level d-2 is large, then we loop overall values of p_{d-1} permitted by Proposition 1(1) and Proposition 3(1).
 The innermost loop runs over all primes p with Pp = 1 mod L for which p-1 | P-1 and satisfies bounds."

 * Crossover - dynamic choice between CD and D-Delta For a given D, how many C values vs how many divisors?
 If fewer C, do Pinch's method.
 If fewer divisors, do new method.

+Update - DONE with trivial cross-over dependent on parameter bounds.
+Need to still implement an alternate version where the actual size of the divisor set is calculated.

 * I need to update preproduct_construction so that instead of passing in prime factors of P-1, P+D, I pass in the merged set of unique prime factors.

+Update - DONE